love where you work

 In these announcements, we will include both important staff information and fun upcoming events planned for our team.
 We invite you to participate and know that when you allow yourself to enjoy these team moments, your joy becomes contagious and we all benefit... residents as well as those around you.
 Please check back frequently for the most up-to-date information from across campus.

 Our next round of universal testing in our nursing homes (Bethel Home and Eden Meadows) are noted below.
 This testing is per the recommendations of the State of Wisconsin Department of Health Services and Winnebago County Health Department.
 Your commitment to the testing is appreciated as we continue to work together in creating a safe environment for our residents and employees.
-If the positivity rate below 10% for two weeks, we are able to reduce the frequency of employee testing to once per week.
-Otherwise, BOTH TESTS EACH WEEK ARE REQUIRED.
+As the positivity rate decreases, we are able to reduce the frequency of employee testing.

 It's time for our beloved pets to return to the Miravida campus and warm our resident's hearts as part of the Noah's Landing Program.
 According to the CDC, at this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19... so, with three shakes of a dog's tail, we are prepared for the return of Miravida’s Noah'S Landing program.
 Please be sure to follow all proper hand hygiene protocols after interacting with any animal.
 With excitement and a woof, we can't wait to see our four-legged friends on campus soon!